-Located just 6 miles from Downtown Grand Junction, the rugged, red-rock landscapes of Colorado National Monument have captivated artists, photographers and sightseers for centuries — and for good reason.
-Around every hairpin turn and stone tunnel of this 20,500-acre park, you’ll discover wild, Western views that are sure to inspire you, too.
+Located just six miles from Downtown Grand Junction, the rugged, red-rock landscapes of Colorado National Monument have captivated artists, photographers and sightseers for centuries — and for good reason.
+Around every hairpin turn and tunnel in this 20,500-acre park, you’ll discover wild, Western views that are unlike anywhere else in the world.

 1. Rim Rock Drive